coloursofnoise/Resources/Adding-Sprites.md

 To load a texture into a preexisting atlas, follow the directions [here](https://github.com/EverestAPI/Resources/wiki/Mod-Structure#file-layout) relating to pre-supported content mappings.

 The atlases present in the game already include:
-- Game - for ingame textures
+- Gameplay - for ingame textures
 - Gui - for menus and title screens
 - Portraits - for character dialogue